Share market dip: what you need to know

 Diversification means spreading your money across lots of different types of investments to spread your risk—not just a mix of companies and funds, but investments with different levels of risk in different sectors and countries.

-Shares in tech companies have been hit especially hard the past few weeks, so be sure that your portfolio includes a wide variety of investments from other sectors to provide some balance.
+Shares in tech companies have been hit especially hard in the past few weeks, so think about whether your portfolio includes a range of investments from other sectors.

 What’s your time horizon?